Apple, Facebook, YouTube and Spotify remove 'Alex Jones Show,' Infowars over hate speech

 And later Monday, YouTube removed Jones and Infowars' channels from the video sharing service, with some pages labeled with the declaration the account was terminated for violations of community guidelines.

-Jones has lately been on the radar of social media and streaming services.
+Until Monday, the major tech companies had been slow to remove Jones' content, despite a stated aim of halting the spread of fabricated news, as they tried to stave off claims that they were censoring political voices.
+Facebook -- facing criticism for Infowars' presence on the site -- detailed a policy of pushing down disputed posts so fewer users would see them while removing content for violating policies on hate speech and harassment.
+Spreading false news wasn't reason enough to boot a user from the site, its executives said.

+Instead, tech companies have pointed to a breach of policies against hate speech, rather than misinformation, for removing Jones.
 Spotify removed several episodes of 'The Alex Jones Show' last week, citing violations of its policy against hateful speech.
 Online sentiment had been building against Spotify for days after subscribers found the episodes' listing on the service.

 Apple's move Sunday to remove five of six Infowars-related podcasts including "The Alex Jones Show" and "War Room" from its directories -- first reported by Buzzfeed News -- seemed to initiate a domino effect.
 "Apple does not tolerate hate speech, and we have clear guidelines that creators and developers must follow to ensure we provide a safe environment for all of our users," the company said in a statement.